 Deaths from ‘Friendly Fire’ Common in Modern Warfare

-WASHINGTON (AP) _ Deaths from ″friendly fire″ are common in the rocket and missile battles of complex modern warfare.
-Even Persian Gulf commander Norman Schwarzkopf recalls being ″bombed by our own Air Force″ in Vietnam.
+WASHINGTON (AP) _ Deaths from ″friendly fire″ are common - and probably inevitable - in the rocket and missile battles of complex modern warfare.

-In the gulf, a U.S. military investigative team was trying to determine whether some of the 11 Marines killed in a battle with Iraqi troops Tuesday were accidentally hit by American or allied forces.
+In the gulf, a U.S. military investigative team was trying to determine if some of the 11 Marines killed in a battle with Iraqi troops Tuesday were hit by American or allied forces.

 In Tuesday night’s fighting, Marines and Iraqis squared off in close ground fire, at times coming within 25 yards of each other, pool reporters said.